Jackass (franchise)

-Jackass is an American reality comedy television series created by Jeff Tremaine, Spike Jonze, and Johnny Knoxville.
-It originally aired for three short seasons on MTV between October 2000 and August 2001, with reruns extending into 2002.
-The show featured a cast of nine friends carrying out stunts and pranks on each other and the public.
-The cast included Johnny Knoxville, Bam Margera, Chris Pontius, Dave England, Ryan Dunn, Steve-O, Jason "Wee Man" Acuña, Ehren McGhehey and Preston Lacy.
+Jackass is an American reality slapstick comedy TV show and media franchise created by Jeff Tremaine, Spike Jonze, and Johnny Knoxville.
+It originally aired as a TV series of three short seasons on MTV between October 2000 and August 2001, with reruns extending into 2002.
+It featured a compilation of pain and embarrassment inducing stunt performances and pranks on each other and the public, with the regular cast entailing Johnny Knoxville, Bam Margera, Chris Pontius, Ryan Dunn, Steve-O, Dave England, Ehren McGhehey, Jason "Wee Man" Acuña, and Preston Lacy.

-The show was controversial due to its perceived indecency and potential encouragement of dangerous behavior.
-After MTV ended Jackass broadcasts in 2002, it grew into a media franchise, which includes the spin-offs Wildboyz, Viva La Bam, Homewrecker, Blastazoid, Bam's Unholy Union, Dr. Steve-O, Bam's World Domination, and Bam's Bad Ass Game Show; nine feature films released by Paramount Pictures, four with expanded DVD versions; a video game; a mobile game, a DVD of unreleased bits not used in the original TV show, a short-lived website featuring blogs and videos, merchandise, and several other videos released by various other means.
+After MTV ended Jackass broadcasts in 2002, it grew into a media franchise, which includes the spin-offs Wildboyz and Viva La Bam; five feature films released by Paramount Pictures, four of which with expanded compilation films; a video game and a mobile game; boxed DVD sets of unreleased footage of the original TV show, a short-lived website featuring blogs and videos, merchandise, and several other videos released by various other means.

+The Jackass show was controversial due to its perceived indecency and potential encouragement of dangerous behavior.
 The show placed 68th on Entertainment Weekly's "New TV Classics" list, and is a significant part in 2000s American popular culture.